 To calculate the absolute number of those exploited in the population,

-Calculation: Official estimate of Overseas Domestic Workers (18,553) divided by Answer 2 (size of the alter sample) multiplied by Answer 5 (estimate of the hidden population).
+a) Overall sample Calculation: Official estimate of Overseas Domestic Workers (19,780/ 2) divided by Answer 2a (size of the alter sample) multiplied by Answer 5 (individual estimates/ index of the hidden population).

+b) Calculation for Filipino workers only: Government estimate of Overseas Domestic Workers (10,186/2) divided by Answer 2b multiplied by Answer 5 (individual estimates/ index of the hidden population)

 We need also to state how we have calculated the following:

-Degree ratio:
+Degree ratio (equation 17):

+Calculation for both samples a and b

+For each of those who have been exploited (Q80: 5f12 (0,1)), the average number of their connections to members of the sample F (i.e. number of times that their mobile number appears in the contacts of the Frame sample).

+Divided by:

+The average number of connections from a member of F to the rest of F (for each respondent, the average number of times a mobile phone number appears in the contacts of other members of the frame sample).

+Perhaps the argument that we make for focusing on the degree ratio is that it gives us a measure of the relative isolation of domestic workers in the hidden population (i.e. are they more isolated on average than other workers)?

+We would be looking for a degree ratio of less than 1 - If the degree ratio is less than 1 then ‘the hidden populations members have, on average, fewer connection to the frame population than frame population members’. (p.168)

+8. True positive rate:

-Calculation: For each respondent who self-identifies as being exploited, sum of the number of domestic workers with whom each respondent knows divided by the number of respondents who self-identify as being exploited.Use: Equal to the average number of connections from a member of the hidden population (H) to the Sample Frame population (F) (Feehan and Salganik 2014 equation 18)
+Use: Equal to the average number of connections from a member of the hidden population (H) to the Sample Frame population (F) (Feehan and Salganik 2014 equation 18)

-True positive rate:

-Calculation: Sum of the number of domestic workers who are reportedly known to be exploited by all qualifying respondents divided by count of the total number of self-reports of exploitation (Need to check that this interpretation is correct).
+Calculation:

-Use: Equal to the number of in reports to H (hidden population of exploited domestic workers) from F (frame sample) divided by the number of edges connecting H and F.Variance estimation and confidence limits
+Use: Equal to the number of in reports to H (hidden population of exploited domestic workers) from F (frame sample) divided by the number of edges connecting H and F.

+9. Variance estimation and confidence limits